parvr7043/7-Segment-Hex-Decoder/README.md

-Hey Guys I've made 7 segment hex decoder using logic gates(i've used k map sop method)
+Hey Guys I've made 7 segment hex decoder using logic gates(i've used k map sop method) in the logisim